Dardin-dale/wordguess-cli/README.md

 # wordguess-cli
 Hangman game built on Node to play in the console.
 Utilizes JavaScript Constructors.

-simply clone and run npm install.
+clone and run npm install.

 play by running index.js from node.